v1nh1shungry/cppreference.nvim/README.md

 * Dual view: your favorite browser, or [cppman](https://github.com/aitjcize/cppman)!
 You don't even have to leave dear neovim.

-* Fuzzy search (powered by [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)): what you can expect from a [vscode extension](https://github.com/Guyutongxue/VSC_CppReference) or a [browser extension](https://github.com/huhu/cpp-search-extension) is now available in the great neovim!
+* Fuzzy search (powered by [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)): what you can expect from [a vscode extension](https://github.com/Guyutongxue/VSC_CppReference) or [a browser extension](https://github.com/huhu/cpp-search-extension) is now available in the great neovim!

 # Installation

 1. Make sure you have `curl` installed and be available in `$PATH`.

-2. * if you use the browser, make sure `xdg-open` is available in `$PATH` which is used to open the browser.
+2. * If you use the browser, make sure `xdg-open` is available in `$PATH` which is used to open the browser.

-   * if you use `cppman`, make sure you have `cppman` installed and be available in `$PATH`.
+   * If you use `cppman`, make sure you have `cppman` installed and be available in `$PATH`.
 And make sure you have set the `cppman`'s source to `cppreference.com` (which is the default value.
 If you haven't modified this option after the installation you don't have to do anything).

 3. [lazy.nvim](https://github.com/folke/lazy.nvim):